Calendar budgeting for real cash timing

 Yes.
 You can create multiple accounts and switch between their calendars, balances, reports, and transaction history.

-Set a frequency such as weekly, biweekly, monthly, or yearly, and CalBudget creates future occurrences so your calendar stays forecastable.
+Set a frequency such as weekly, biweekly, twice monthly, monthly, or yearly, and CalBudget creates future occurrences so your calendar stays forecastable.

 CalBudget helps you schedule minimums and extra payments against your real cash-flow calendar.
 It does not give financial advice, but it makes the timing impact visible.